MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 ## PSAMSIMethodInvocationLogging

+> [!NOTE]
+> This feature became mainstream in PowerShell 7.3.preview-8.

 The Windows Antimalware Scan Interface (AMSI) is an API that allows applications to pass actions to an antimalware scanner, such as Windows Defender, for detecting malicious payloads.
 Beginning with PowerShell 5.1, PowerShell running on Windows 10 (and higher) passes all script blocks to AMSI.

-This experimental feature extends the data that is sent to AMSI for inspection.
+This experimental feature extends the data that's sent to AMSI for inspection.
 With this feature enabled, PowerShell adds all invocations of .NET method members.

 This experiment was added in PowerShell 7.3.